National Lawyers Guild: Structure

-Past Guild presidents have included Dobby Walker (the first female president of the NLG, first serving in 1970 and member of the 1972 "Dream Team" that successfully defended Angela Davis using innovative litigation techniques that are now mainstream), Marjorie Cohn (a law professor at Thomas Jefferson School of Law and author), and Azadeh Shahshahani (the first woman of color to be president of the NLG and a human rights attorney who defends the rights of immigrants and Muslims in the United States South).
+Past Guild presidents have included Dobby Walker (the first female president of the NLG, first serving in 1970 and member of the 1972 "Dream Team" that successfully defended Angela Davis using innovative litigation techniques that are now mainstream), Marjorie Cohn (a law professor at Thomas Jefferson School of Law and author), and Azadeh Shahshahani (the first woman of color to lead the NLG and a human rights attorney who defends the rights of immigrants and Muslims in the U.S. South).
 Heidi Boghosian served as its executive director for 15 years, from 1999 to 2014.

 Full membership in the NLG is open to lawyers, law students, legal workers (including legal secretaries, legal investigators, paralegals, law collective members, and jailhouse lawyers).
 Prior to the 1972 NLG National Convention, held in Boulder, Colorado, membership was only open to lawyers.
 Members now include labor organizers, tribal sovereignty activists, civil liberties advocates, civil rights advocates, environmentalists, and G.I. rights counselors.

 The NLG is affiliated with the International Association of Democratic Lawyers.
 It has supported the Stolen Lives Project, which documents police brutality.